RyanSieglerKX/PyKX_test/README.md

 ## Disclaimer

-**This benchmark is not affiliated with, nor endorsed by, KX Systems, Kdb+, or the Polars core team.**
+**This test is not affiliated with, nor endorsed by, KX Systems, Kdb+, or the Polars core team.**
 Results should be interpreted as *one independent set of measurements*—for further research and community discussion.

 ---